14-year-old Dev Shah of Florida wins Scripps National Spelling Bee with final word ‘psammophile’ - Local News 8

 By Steve Almasy, CNN

-(CNN) — Dev Shah, a 14-year-old from Largo, Florida, won the 2023 Scripps National Spelling Bee on Thursday night, correctly spelling psammophile to take the $50,000 first prize.
+(CNN) — Dev Shah, a 14-year-old from Largo, Florida, won the 2023 Scripps National Spelling Bee on Thursday night, correctly spelling the word ‘psammophile’ to take home the $50,000 first prize.

-“It’s surreal. … My legs are still shaking,” he said at the competition in National Harbor, Maryland.

 Eleven students made the finals after 11 million people entered spelling competitions throughout the world.